orgitsme/U-TWEET-SOCIAL-NETWORKING-APP--FLUTTER-/README.md

-# 🐦 U-Tweets - A Flutter Socail Networking App
+# 🐦 U-Tweets - A Flutter Social Networking App

 A modern social media app built with Flutter, offering real-time features similar to Twitter.